VVill-ga/VVill-ga/resume.md

 -   \setlength{\parskip}{3pt} **Leadership Liaison for the Engineering Student Council** *\hfill 2023-Now*
-    -   Give expertise and development opportunities to more than 50 engineering clubs
+    -   Instituted Office Hours to share expertise and development opportunities between more than 50 engineering clubs
     -   Collaborate with the Leadership Academy to amplify academic opportunities in the College of Engineering
 -   **Administrative and Finance Officer of the Residence Hall